Member of CAB Hall of Fame

 Among her other trophies and statuettes are those from the American Music Awards, Billboard Music Awards, Eurovision, Golden Globe Awards, Grammy Awards, Irish Recorded Music Awards, MuchMusic Awards, two Oscars, the People's Choice Awards, the World Music Awards and the VH-1 Video Awards.

-Dion’s contribution to awareness of Quebec and Canada around the world also earned her induction as an Officer into the Order of Quebec and the Order of Canada, both in 1998.
+Dion’s contribution to awareness of Quebec and Canada around the world also earned her induction as an Officer into the Order of Quebec and as a Member of the Order of Canada, both in 1998.
 In 1999, she became the third singer inducted into the Canadian Association of Broadcasters’ Hall of Fame, following Anne Murray and Brian Adams in 1997 and 1998 respectively.

 She set a record for the biggest hit ever recorded by a Canadian in February, 1994 when The Power of Love remained at the top of the Billboard Hot 100 Singles chart for four consecutive weeks.

 Celine Dion was inducted into the CAB Hall of Fame in 1999.
-In December 2008 she was promoted to Companion of the Order of Canada.
+In July 2013 she was elevated within the Order of Canada by being made a Companion of the Order, the Order's highest level.
+At the same time her husband, René Angélil, was made a Member of the Order.

 Skip to the Personalities whose last names start with: